Carthalo/numpy/doc/source/reference/c-api.array.rst

     Equivalent to :meth:`ndarray.reshape` (*self*, *shape*) where *shape* is a sequence.
 Converts *shape* to a :c:type:`PyArray_Dims` structure and calls :c:func:`PyArray_Newshape` internally.
-    For back-ward compatability -- Not recommended
+    For back-ward compatibility -- Not recommended

 .. c:function:: PyObject* PyArray_Squeeze(PyArrayObject* self)